amandashu/LightFM-Performance/README.md

 - analysis.py: contains the function "run_analysis" to run the results of lightfm and baseline algorithms
 - All other files starting with "analysis_" contain a function that runs their respective algorithm

-The "src/models" folder contains baseline algorithms and evaluation code, taken from a [repository](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation), an author of "Are we Making Much Progess?
+The "src/models" folder contains baseline algorithms and evaluation code, taken from this [repository](https://github.com/MaurizioFD/RecSys2019_DeepLearning_Evaluation) by Dacrema, an author of "Are we Making Much Progress?
 A Worrying Analysis of Recent Neural Recommendation Approaches".

 ## Run the Results
 On DSMLP, run this command to get results: